The Gorgeous Nothings (2016) for Soprano, Flute, Oboe and Piano

 More information

-When I first moved to Missouri in 1991, I came to learn how many German areas there were in the state.
+Program Notes: When I first moved to Missouri in 1991, I came to learn how many German areas there were in the state.
 Missourians often made a point of telling me I should go visit Hermann, Missouri which they called the Little Germany of Missouri.
 The first time I visited Saint Louis there happened to be a German parade.
 I have to admit that I didn’t know much about the immigration history and the reasons why so many Germans in the 19th Century left their homeland to come to settle along the Missouri River.
 This commission was my opportunity to take a deep dive into this fascinating history which inspired the emotional landscape of the composition.
 The title for my piece “Where the Sun of Freedom Shines” is an English translation from a line of a Auswanderungslied (Song of Emigration) by Friedrich Münch which specifically encouraged Germans in the 1830s to relocate to Missouri.
 “Auf in mutigem Vertrauen, fest und brüderlich vereint!
 Vorwärts, vorwärts, lasst uns schauen, am Missouri Hütten bauen, wo der Freiheit Sonne scheint.”
 (Translation: With courageous trust, firmly and brotherly united!
 Forward, forward let us look ahead and build huts at the Missouri, where the sun of freedom shines.)
 During my research, I found many other German emigration songs from the Nineteenth Century and I enjoyed incorporating short melodic fragments into my composition.

 “Where the Sun of Freedom Shines” was commissioned by the American Wild Ensemble for the Missouri Bicentennial in 2021.
 It is my hope that this composition serves as a reminder of the important and invaluable contributions immigrants from all nations have made and continue to make to the cultural life of Missouri and the United States.